lo7kyle/kickstarter-analysis/Resources/Resources.md

-This folder contains all of the resources and images for the challenge
+This folder contains all of the deliverable  images for the challenge